PyO3/pyo3/guide/src/class.md

 }
 ```

-In Python this might be used like:
+In Python, this might be used like:

 ```python
 >>> import mymodule